openmainframeproject/atompkg-languages-zvm/README.md

 # language-zvm-asm package

-Atom editor package that adds language syntax highlighting for z/VM assembler language files.
+Atom editor package that adds language syntax highlighting for z/VM assembler language files as well as the PL/X grammar.

 > Not every valid syntax is currently supported, but we're always open to net-improvements if you have a talent for regular expressions and the patience to cope with Atom's restrictions.